sage-code/csr/content/databases/concepts.md

 description = "General database concepts and definitions"
 +++

+## What are databases?

-Absolutely, databases are the backbone of many data-centric applications.
+Databases are the backbone of many data-centric applications.
 Here's a breakdown of the fundamental concepts and lingo programmers use:

 **Building Blocks:**